Entropic trade-off relations in stochastic thermodynamics via replica Markov processes: Results

 \subsection{Entropic bound on trajectory observable}

-Next, we consider the uncertainty in trajectory observables.
-Trajectory observables play a fundamental role in uncertainty relations in stochastic thermodynamics (Fig.~\ref{fig:uncertainty_propagation}(b)).
-Consider a trajectory observable $N(\Gamma)$, which vanishes for $\Gamma_\varnothing$ [Eq.~\eqref{eq:NK_null_condition}]; that is, when there is no jump within $[0,\tau]$, the observable $N(\Gamma)$ vanishes.
-This is a generalization of counting observables often considered in stochastic thermodynamics.
-From Eq.~\eqref{eq:main_result2}, we obtain the following relation (see Methods):
+We consider the uncertainty in trajectory observables.
+Trajectory observables play a fundamental role in uncertainty relations in stochastic thermodynamics (Fig.~\ref{fig:uncertainty_propagation}(a)).
+Consider a general observable $N(\Gamma)$.
+Using Eq.~\eqref{eq:transient_KUR}, we obtain the upper bound on the time derivative of the Tsallis entropy (see Appendix~\ref{sec:derivation_of_timederivative} for the derivation):

+where $q = 2, 3, \cdots$.
+The bound in Eq.~\eqref{eq:dt_HT_traj_upperbound} provides the upper bound on the change in the Tsallis entropy.
+Equation~\eqref{eq:dt_HT_traj_upperbound} shows that the change in entropy is larger for larger $\mathcal{A}(\tau)$.
+Integrating in Eq.~\eqref{eq:dt_HT_traj_upperbound}, we can derive the upper bound on the Tsallis entropy with respect to the observable $N_\circ$ (see Appendix~\ref{sec:derivation_of_timederivative} for the derivation):